sgwaite8/sgwaite8.github.io/README.md

 ![Wireframes](images/wireframe3.png)
 ![Wireframes](images/wireframe4.png)

-Next, I did the following steps:
+Next I:
-1. Creating a local repository and pushed to GitHub
+* Created a local repository and linked to GitHub
-2. Getting libraries and adding those files first
+* Gathered libraries and added those files first
-3. Creating each page
+* Created each page and linked them together appropriately
-3. Styling each page
+* Styled each page
-4. Deploying
+* Deployed the site using GitHub Pages

 ## User Stories